Monika Richarz: Student

 In August 1961 Richarz was still studying for her history degree.
 That month the sudden appearance of the "Anti-fascist protection wall" had an immediate personal impact on fellow students from East Berlin who found their route to the Free University being blocked.
 Spontaneously the members of Prof. Leschnitzer's seminar group became people smugglers, organising false identity papers and smuggling friends, hidden under cars, into West Berlin.
 It was, Richarz later reflected, "all very very dramatic".
 The next year she completed her exams and embarked on a probationary year as a trainee teacher.
-Her mother's imprecations on the need financial security had had their effect.
+Her mother's admonitions on the need for financial security had had their effect.
 However, after the excitement of university life, she found her days in school "deadly boring", and the pro-Nazi nostalgia ("braune Gesinnung") displayed by several colleagues she accompanied on a school expedition to Obersalzberg, "scandalous".

 Academic and scholar

 In 1964 she managed to negotiate a part time post at the Berlin Historical Commission ("Historische Kommission zu Berlin"), where she remained as a researcher till 1969.

 Monika Richarz submitted her doctoral dissertation in 1969.
 She had visited no fewer than 26 archives.
 She was not always well received.
 Many archivists suspected that anyone researching German Jewish history was simply bent on gathering evidence of anti-semitism.
 She received her doctorate in 1970 for a piece of work on the entry of Jews into the academic professions ("Eintritt der Juden in die akademischen Berufe").
 The qualification, awarded by the Free University of Berlin, came with a coveted "magna cum laude" citation.
 After this, for two years between 1970 and 1972, she was employed by the West German Bundestag (national parliament) as a researcher in connection with an exhibition being staged in West Berlin in the "old Reichstag building" (as it was known at that time).
 The exhibition, presented under the title "Questions on German history" ("Fragen an die Deutsche Geschichte"), was timed to coincide with the centenary of German unification.